JamieB92/portfolio-project-three/README.md

 ### Escape Pod

-* Is the user able to escpae and complete the game after collecting all items?
+* Is the user able to escape and complete the game after collecting all items?
     * Yes, the user is able to complete the game.
-    * I have tested this by collectig all items and going to the escape pod.
+    * I have tested this by collecting all items and going to the escape pod.

 * Does the correct message show depending on the items in the users backpack?
     * The user is able to see the correct screen dependent on items in the backpack.